MOOTENS/PROGRAMMING-YOUR-BRAND-THROUGH-THE-INTERNET/ch0 RAW.md

  That means we are not doing what we want to be doing.

- So if you are doing what you want to be doing then you're going to have lots of energy, feel full and excited.
+ So if you are doing what you want to be doing then you're going to have lots of energy, feel full, and excited.

  The other key to this is you have to be obsessed with what you want to do.